Gupta family: Influence over Cabinet appointments

 Ranjeni Munusamy of the Daily Maverick stated the "Gupta family has effectively usurped the function of the ANC deployment committee," thereby undermining the party's ability to independently and legitimately select senior ministers and executives in government and state owned companies.
+In 2011, Atul Gupta was interviewed by journalist Mandy de Waal (now known as Charles Lee Mathews) for the Daily Maverick, where she examined his business ventures and political connections, particularly his family's ties to Zuma.
+Atul defended their relationship with Zuma and said the press often mixed “small insignificant truisms” with “incorrect innuendoes” when analyzing the matter.

 Following a formal complaint submitted in March 2016 by a Catholic priest, Father Stanslaus Muyebe, the Gupta's alleged influence became the subject of an investigation into "state capture" by outgoing Public Protector Thuli Madonsela.
 President Zuma and Minister Des van Rooyen applied for an interdict to prevent the publication of the report on 14 October 2016, Madonsela's last day in office.
 Van Rooyen's application was dismissed, and the President withdrew his application, leading to the release of the report on 2 November.
 The report recommends the establishment of a judicial commission of enquiry into the issues identified.

 The report recommends that a full probe of Mr. Zuma's dealings with the Guptas should be conducted by a commission of inquiry, with the findings published within 180 days.
 Zuma and Des van Rooyen have since denied any wrongdoing.

 The Gupta's lawyer disputed the evidence in the report.
 The Gupta family have denied any wrongdoing and welcomed the opportunity to challenge the report's findings in an official judiciary inquiry.

 On 25 November 2016, Zuma announced that the presidency would be reviewing the contents of the state capture report.
 He said it "was done in a funny way" with "no fairness at all" and argued he was not given enough time to respond to the public protector.

 In late May 2017 a number of emails were leaked to the public from the Guptas and their associates implicating them in efforts to appoint government ministers and heads of government owned companies in addition to coordinating activities with political figures associated with President Zuma for their own personal gain.
 Most notable were efforts to appoint Gupta friendly executives for Transnet, Eskom, the appointment of Mosebenzi Zwane as minister of mineral resources.
 The ANC Youth League and the pro-Gupta political party Black First Land First (BLF) disputed the authenticity of the emails whilst the Communist Party of South Africa stated that the emails "look genuine".

-In January 2018, Ramaphosa announced that there would indeed be a Commission of Inquiry into State Capture, and this would be chaired by Deputy Chief Justice of South Africa Raymond Zondo.
-Hearings began on 20 August 2018, and are expected to last for two years.